CV XE GIS Home Page

 Click the Userfile upload.
 A form appears.
 Click the Choose file.

-The name of the shapefiles is shown; assigned by the system.
+The name of the shapefile is shown; assigned by the system.

 Select the shapefile to be added.
-This name is a ZIP file and was stored in the folder This PC>Downloads
+This name is a ZIP file and was stored on your computer.

 A new layer is added at the top of the Legend Panel corresponding to the shapefile.